mostafaism1/cracking_the_coding_interview/Insights.md

    - Exceptions: in-place algorithms require mutation.

 5. Whenver you're implementing a complex and confusing iterative algorithm (think multiple conditions inside the loop), try to think of a recursive algorith instead; Sometimes just thinking about a recursive algorithm with a base case and a recursive step can help you better structure your iterative algorithm along the same lines as the base case and recursive step.

+6. For spatial problems (ex. rotating a matrix), which are usually 2 dimensional (but can be 3 dimensional too), utilize the principles of **linear algebra**, most importantly **Independence**:
+   - i, j, k are independent.
+   - Basically break down the operation (ex. rotation), into its effects on each independent co-ordinate separately, then add the effects.

+- It's also very helpful to make a helper class, such as `Point`, that encapsulates the spatial co-ordinates, x, y, and z, and the operations you might want to perform, such as rotation.
+  - However, note that **x maps to a column index** and **y to a row index**, so accessing your 2 dimensional array should be done like so:
+    - `arr[p.y][p.x]`.